 Hallé Education currently runs a gamelan course for second-year undergraduate music students at the University of Manchester.
 The course culminates with an annual lunchtime concert in the University’s Cosmo Rodewald Hall.
-This year’s lunchtime concert took place on Thursday 26 April 2012 at which many family and friends joined members of the public to show their support.

 Further information on the Hallé’s gamelan programme can be obtained by contacting Laura McPheely or Steve Pickett.